Sassandra, Côte d’Ivoire - Things to Do in Sassandra

 Insider Tips

-Bring cash in CFA francs as ATMs are limited and card payments are rarely accepted
+Bring cash in West African CFA francs as ATMs are scarce and credit cards are rarely accepted outside of larger hotels

 Explore Activities in Sassandra